Get Ready to Enter the 2019 TOBY Awards

 6. For your protection, please do not submit entries in the image of or with the name of trademarked characters unless you hold a license to create the characters.

-7. Each entry must be accompanies by a paid fee; a fully completed entry form, and two photographs as detailed in rules 10-12.
-Forms that are incomplete, missing photographs, or not accompanied by the entry fee will be ruled invalid.
+7. Each entry submission must have a fully completed entry form and two photographs as detailed in rules 10-12.
+Entries submitted with incomplete information or missing photographs will be ruled invalid.

 8. You must submit a separate entry form and photos for each bear or “friend” you enter.